-Ligmincha Institute offers excellent online meditation instruction drawn from the wisdom traditions of Tibet.
-Each meditation courses is crafted by Tenzin Wangyal Rinpoche working with experts in educational technology to provide clear and authentic experiences of Tibetan meditation.
+Ligmincha International offers excellent online meditation instruction drawn from the wisdom traditions of Tibet.
+Each meditation courses is crafted by Tenzin Wangyal Rinpoche and senior teachers working with experts in educational technology to provide clear and authentic experiences of Tibetan meditation.
 Courses feature beautiful video teachings, guided meditations, readings, journal writing activities, and the opportunity to interact with senior mentors and classmates from around the world.

 Explore Tenzin Rinpoche’s teachings through our free Teaching Stream, or subscribe to our online newsletter filled with teaching extracts and descriptions of upcoming events.
 Or best yet, sign up for an upcoming online course or attend one of our retreats.